VisionSystemsInc/docker_recipes/README.md

 COPY --from=gosu /usr/local/bin/gosu /usr/local/bin/gosu
 ```

+## How to use

+When using all the defaults, the recipes can be used directly from dockerhub.
+However, when one of the recipes needs to customized via a build arg, it is often best to include this repo as a submodule in the greater project, and building from the dockerfiles.

 ## What this is not

 A universal way to "INCLUDE" or "IMPORT" one Dockerfile into another.
 It only works under a certain set of circumstances